mercadopago/devsite-docs/guides/plugins/prestashop/instalation.en.md

 >
 > If you have problems installing the plugin and need to contact our support, you may be asked to install it manually.
 See the [FAQ](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/plugins/prestashop/faq) for details on how to do this.
 > <br>
-> Keep the plugin always up to date with the latest version.
+> Always keep the plugin up to date with the latest version.

 > LEFT_BUTTON_REQUIRED_EN
 >